-In Drummond, Iba, Parker, Wentz, and University Commons Halls the windows need to remain closed and air vents unobstructed.
-No items should be hung outside the windows, placed on the ledges, or on balcony or patio railings in any Housing and Residential Life facilities.
+In Iba, Parker, Wentz and University Commons Halls, the windows need to remain closed and in all buildings air vents unobstructed.
+No items should be hung in the windows, placed on the ledges or on balcony or patio railings in any Housing and Residential Life facilities.